Vyacheslav Naumenko: First exile

-World War II
+World War II collaboration

 After Operation Barbarossa started on 22 June 1941, Naumenko declared his willingness to serve Nazi Germany against the Soviet Union.
 As the ataman of the Kuban Host, Naumenko was active in using his prestige to recruit Cossacks to fight for Germany.
 In March 1942, German policy towards Soviet POWs changed as the previous policy of letting the POWs starve to death was ended and henceforward it was German policy to encourage the POWs to fight for Germany.
 Starting in the spring of 1942, Naumenko toured the POW camps urging Cossack POWs to enlist in the Wehrmacht.

 By the time of the Second World War, Naumenko had changed his opinion about Cossack separatism due to the influence of Alfred Rosenberg, and in 1942 publicly praised the plans unveiled in Berlin for a Nazi puppet state to be called Cossackia.
 In December 1942, Naumenko raised a regiment for the Russian Protective Corps serving in Serbia.
 Starting in April 1943, all of the Cossacks formations in the Wehrmacht were concentrated in Mielau (modern Mława, Poland) to form the 1st Cossack Cavalry Division of the Wehrmacht.
 When the men of the 1st Cossack Cavalry Division learned in September 1943 that they would not be going to the Eastern Front as expected and were instead being sent to the Balkans largely because Adolf Hitler distrusted their loyalty to the Reich, the divisions's commander General Helmuth von Pannwitz had Naumenko together with the former Don Host ataman Pyotr Krasnov give speeches before the Cossacks at their Mielau base.
 Both Krasnov and Naumenko told the assembled Cossacks that they would still be fighting the "international Communist conspiracy" in the Balkans and promised that they would ultimately go to fight on the Eastern Front.
 In January 1944, Naumenko left his home in Belgrade and reviewed while wearing the traditional black uniform of the Kuban Host the 1st Cossack Cavalry Division serving in Bosnia and Croatia, which he then praised in a speech.